ConverExcel2TXF - Broker Instructions Add ConvertExcel2TXF to cart View Cart

 Schwab

 Now you're ready to run the ConvertExcel2TXF macro to create the .TXF file for your tax software, and all of your transactions will be imported into the appropriate short- or long-term schedules.
-If you're an active trader, consider also adding my CombineDailyTrades macro.
+If you're an active trader, consider also adding our CombineDailyTrades macro.

 Scottrade